 Without a social licence to operate, the primary sector may experience a loss of confidence from the public, resulting in legal action, conflict and regulation.
 This could have a negative effect on competitiveness and expansion and, in some cases, lead to closure for companies.

-The project will build a greater understanding of the importance of trust and relationship building.
-This will provide a foundation for new approaches for developing and keeping social licence.
+The project built a greater understanding of the importance of trust and relationship building.
+This provides a foundation for new approaches for developing and keeping social licence.

 How Can The Research Be Used?